marquezmiko/WeatherView/README.md

 # WeatherView
 Original idea to be continued later - get current weather conditions and display instagrams and tweets with related hashtags

+Use OpenWeather API with api key provided

-First attempt to use Node.js and MongoDB in a functioning SPA
+First attempt to use Node.js and MongoDB in a functioning SPA!

 ## Application
 * Can specify units